andrewni420/Evolutionary-Computation/poker/README.md

 ## headsup.clj

 Implementation of headsup no limit poker.
 Maintains constantly updating NDArrays containing the game encoding to avoid having to create massive NDArrays every time an action is needed.
+Unfortunately truncates game-encoding NDArrays occasionally to reduce memory usage.
+Includes functionality to play agents against each other in (iterate-games-reset ...args) and its various sibling functions.
+Also has functionality for an external user to interface with the game engine in (apply-step-game ...args)

 ## onehot.clj